Hezkore/bashcraft/README.md

 # Bashcraft

-Talk to your Minecraft Paper server via screen and logs.
+Talk to your Minecraft [Paper server](https://papermc.io) using bash, [screen](https://www.gnu.org/software/screen/manual/screen.html) and logs.

 ## What, Why, How?